friesenlab/Paenibacillus_tbif-049/README.md

 This is the code and analysis for this article.

-Journal Article is: Richard Allen White III, Emily E. Mclachlan, Joseph P. Dunham, Aaron Garoutte, Maren L. Friesen **The draft genome sequence *Bradyrhizobium* sp.
-USDA 3456 a historic diazotroph agriculture strain from Cowpea (*Vigna unguiculata*)**. *Microbiology Resource Announcements (MRA).*
+Journal Article is: Richard Allen White III, Emily E. Mclachlan, Joseph P. Dunham, Aaron Garoutte, Maren L. Friesen **Revealing the draft genome sequence *Paenibacillus* sp. tbif-049 a non-rhizobial endophyte from *Trifolium bifidum* located in Bodega Bay, California**. *Microbiology Resource Announcements (MRA).*

 **Analysis**